Technical Committee (TC) Broadband Radio Access Networks (BRAN) Activity Report 2020

 Responsible for the standardization of Broadband Radio Access Networks.

-- In support of work in CEPT, a new feasibility assessment investigates the application of new and existing mitigation techniques to systems including radio local area networks (WAS/RLAN), radar and RTTT/smart tachographs to enable coexistence in the 5 725 - 5 850 MHz band.
+TC BRAN launched development of a new Technical Specification that provides a set of test cases to verify the performance (coverage, throughput, roaming time etc) of Multiple Access Point (MAP) home wireless networks.
+Meanwhile progress continued on a Technical Report investigating the application of new and existing mitigation techniques to systems including radio local area networks (WAS/RLAN), radar and RTTT/smart tachographs to enable coexistence in the 5 725 MHz to 5 850 MHz band.

 LOOK OUT FOR IN 2021 – TC BRAN WORK IN PROGRESS:

 - ETSI TC BRAN will seek the European Commission’s guidance on a solution for the specification of User Access Restrictions (UAR).
 Once a solution has been found, HS EN 301 893 and HS EN 301 598 will incorporate the UAR solution.
 HS EN 301 598 will then be able to proceed into ENAP stage.

 - At the beginning of 2021, TC BRAN approved an important technical solution for HS EN 301 893.
 Work on other minor aspects will continue: submission for EC assessment is envisaged.

 - Discussion of technical aspects of HS EN 303 687 continues, in anticipation of EC assessment.

 - First ENAP on HS EN 302 567 has been successfully completed.
 A recirculation ENAP and final approval will follow.

 - HS EN 303 722 has been prepared for EC assessment.